-2020 has delivered its fair share of surprises—but through the adjustments and hardships, it has also opened up new doors of opportunity.
+2020 delivered its fair share of surprises—but through the adjustments and hardships, it has opened up new doors of opportunity.

 For kids and teens, school might be tough to endure from a distance, but that just means looking to new learning opportunities.
 And socially, they might see their friends less than usual, but that just means finding new ways to connect.

 A lot of what is newly available in order for families and kids to make these necessary adjustments revolves around online experiences.

 For instance, regardless of whether or not your child is going into the classroom right now or learning from home, they might be craving alternative learning solutions; one where they aren't fighting for the attention of their teachers with 30 others.
 There is in fact the opportunity for this more personal and customized learning endeavor online.

 And then, think about the after-school enrichment activities kids used to look forward to aren't currently available.
 They need to fill time by diving into something else, and while they can't go off to something like robotics club when class lets out, a lot of those opportunities are now being offered online.

 And last, as mentioned above, kids and teens miss their friends; or miss the opportunity to make new friends.
 Given that many are keeping their distances, they have to turn to online means to meet, chat, connect, and simply have fun.